Helsinki Airport: New millennium and expansion of non-Schengen area (2000–2009)

 Finnair outsourced its baggage handling services from its daughter company Northport to Barona Handling in November to December 2009, after which the baggage handling employees went on an illegal strike for four days.
-During New Year from 2009 to 2010 thousands of bags lay untouched at the airport, inaccessible to their owners.
+During New Year from 2009 to 2010, thousands of bags lay untouched at the airport, inaccessible to their owners.
 According to the employees, there were one tenth less people handling the loading of the baggage than before.
 The Aviation Union accused Barona of neglecting safety regulations when unloading the accumulated pile of baggage during the industrial action.
-In January 2010 the Finnish News Agency wrote that some of the employees had sent baggage to the wrong destination on purpose.
+In January 2010, the Finnish News Agency wrote that some of the employees had sent baggage to the wrong destination on purpose.
 In 2009, the airport dropped out of the list of the Airport Service Quality research.

 In 2009, an expansion of Terminal 2 was completed.
 The total floor area was 43908 m2.
 The same year witnessed the opening of a new shopping area and spa for passengers on long-haul flights, the removal of a terminal-specific division between domestic and international flights in favour a division by airline, and the renovation of Terminal 1 for international flights.
 In the same year, TAP Air Portugal commenced service between Helsinki and Lisbon.

 Five new passenger bridges for wide-body aircraft were opened in 2009.
 The spa was closed down in 2012 because of lack of use.
-In 2011 the annual number of passengers at the airport grew by 15.5% to 14.9 million passengers.
+In 2011, the annual number of passengers at the airport grew by 15.5% to 14.9 million passengers.
 About 25% of passengers were transferring to a connecting flight at the airport.
 12.2 million passengers were on international flights and 2.7 million on domestic flights.
 A total of 1.63 million passengers were on flights to Asia.

 Significant growth and expansion (2010–present)

-During the 2010s, Helsinki Airport has experienced large increases in the number of annual passengers.
+During the 2010s, Helsinki Airport experienced large increases in the number of annual passengers.
 In 2010, the airport handled 12,883,399 passengers, an increase of 2.2 percent compared to 2009.
 Air freight increased by 29.4 percent.

 In April 2010, Norwegian Air Shuttle opened its first routes to Oslo and Stockholm using Boeing 737 jets.
 Now the airline is one of the largest operators at the airport with almost 40 destinations in Europe, Asia, and Africa.
 In 2011, Helsinki Airport saw its biggest growth in a single year in the number of passengers.
 The number of annual passengers was increased by 2 million passengers and the airport reached the milestone of 14 million passengers.
 However, easyJet canceled three routes, from Helsinki to Manchester, London–Gatwick, and Paris–Charles de Gaulle, citing weak demand at Helsinki.